Skip to Content

 Administrative office from the Cascades of Time Garden

-If you’re visiting in summer, restaurants get very busy, and most don’t take reservations.
-So, plan on heading to dinner before you’re overly hungry.
-You can pass the time browsing the shops and stores along Banff Avenue.
+In summer, restaurants get very busy, and most don’t take reservations.
+So, plan on heading to dinner before hunger hits.
+We pass the time browsing the shops and stores along Banff Avenue.

 Cave And Basin

-Your Discovery Pass gives you admission to the Cave and Basin National Historic Site.
+The Discovery Pass gives complimentary admission to the Cave and Basin National Historic Site.
 The site was built over a thermal spring, and it was believed that the mineral-rich waters had medicinal effects.

 While the Cave and Basin site once housed a hot springs pool, that pool has been drained and, in its place, exhibit show displays of rapidly receding glaciers in Banff National Park.